 about bdac / the art accelerator

-For the next three years, BDAC is building a movement for creative emancipation through our arts accelerator program.
+BDAC is co-creating a movement for creative emancipation through our arts accelerator program.

 Why?
 Because our community of accountability and practice is feeling the weight of this current political moment.
 Why?
 Because we are living in a moment that reminds many of us of the ongoing and tireless work of our ancestors and elders.
 Why?
 Because the current regressive immigration, reproductive justice, and health care policies are nothing new.
 Why?
 Because art is the way community claps back.
 Why?
 Because when we collectively dream our emancipated present and future, we are unstoppable.
 Why?
 Because now is the time to walk the emancipation walk from where you are to where we want to be, collectively.